eurise-network/technical-reference/developer-guidelines/03-documentation.md

    * How to set up the environment.
    * Dependencies, including

-     * Supported operating systems.
+     * Supported operating systems
-     * Required libraries.
+     * Required libraries
-     * External dependencies.
+     * External dependencies

    * Requirements, e.g. hardware, architecture, CPU, RAM, disk space and network bandwidth.
    * How to build the code.